Male Reproductive Medicine and Surgery

 Description of Fellowship

 This is a specialized clinical and research program dedicated to male reproductive medicine.
-This is a busy clinical and research program with Dr. Sigman focusing on Male Infertility with an on site Andrology Laboratory and a state-of-the-art sperm bank.
+This is a busy clinical and research program with Drs.
+Sigman and Avellino focusing on Male Infertility with an on site Andrology Laboratory and a state-of-the-art sperm bank.

 Male sexual health will be focused on with all three-faculty members at the multidisciplinary Men’s Health Clinic (one of the first in the country).
 Our clinical team includes 2 sub-specialty trained urologists, a family practice internist with special expertise in men’s health/ cardiometabolic evaluation, and a sexual therapist.
 We collaborate very closely with the REI, adult and pediatric hematology/ oncology team members, pathology and laboratory medicine, medical geneticists, and neurologists.
 We perform over 200 microsurgical procedures yearly, and over 100 prosthetics yearly as well.